brogan-leidos/Diggit/README.md

  - Do something with biomes, heat could affect hardness of soil or something
  - Get highlighting to work, both for the tools and fully excavated pieces
  - Update the soil building algorithm to use noise instead of random assignment
+  - Generate pressure points using noise (hurt the wall more when hit)
  - Add ability to actually collect loot
  - Add a shop or something where you can spend your loot